If you’re struggling to get your child to do what you ask, follow these easy steps on how to motivate kids in a positive way.

 It has been super fun to watch her beaming as we tell her she earned tokens and her excitement as she talks to us about getting her reward.

-If it feels like you’re pulling teeth to get your child motivated and you’re constantly getting on their case, follow these easy steps to start motivating them in a positive way.
+If you’re struggling with how to motivate kids and you’re constantly getting on their case, follow these easy steps to start guiding them in a positive way.